insysbio/heta-case-mini/README.md

 *This is part of [heta-lang](https://hetalang.github.io/) project.*

-This repository is a demo example of QSP platfrom developed with Heta and qs3p-js.
+This repository is a demo example of QSP platfrom developed with Heta compiler.

 ## Continuous integration solutions